Tensor tomography on Cartan-Hadamard manifolds: Introduction

 \subsection{Acknowledgements}

-All authors were supported by the Academy of Finland (Centre of Excellence in Inverse Problems Research), and M.S.\ was also partly supported by an ERC Starting Grant (grant agreement no 307023).
+All authors were supported by the Academy of Finland (Finnish Centre of Excellence in Inverse Problems Research, grant numbers 284715 and 309963), and J.L.\ and M.S.\ were also partly supported by the European Research Council under the European Union's Seventh Framework Programme (FP7/2007-2013) / ERC Starting Grant agreement no 307023.